Skip to content

 However, you have the option to customize how certain messages are handled by overriding the Global frequency capping settings.
 You can do the following:

-Imagine, you’re managing multiple marketing campaigns across push notifications, emails, and SMS.
-To prevent overwhelming your customers with too many messages, you decide to set up Global frequency capping and limit the number of messages each user can receive to 3 push notifications, 2 emails, and 1 SMS per user within 7 days.
+Imagine you’re managing multiple marketing campaigns across push notifications, emails, and SMS.
+To prevent overwhelming your customers with too many messages, you decide to set up Frequency capping and limit the number of messages each user can receive to 3 push notifications, 2 emails, and 1 SMS per user within 7 days.

 Here are the steps to set it up: